 - Lip balm container

-Note: I also included a pinch of ground oatmeal and dry whole milk hoping for a slightly grainy texture so it would slightly exfoliate with each application.
-But the affect on the texture was pretty minimal.
+Note: I also included a pinch of ground oatmeal and dry whole milk hoping for a slightly grainy texture so it would gently exfoliate with each application.
+But the effect on the texture was pretty minimal.

 3. Heal lips overnight with coconut oil

 Every night I slather my kids’ lips with coconut oil.
 It sinks in faster than they can wipe it off!
 It’s probably the world’s easiest way to make your own homemade lip balm.
 You can combine this with a little honey and essential oils too, and your lips will be noticeably softer by morning.

 - 1/2 teaspoon honey